-So what is the problem with living a life that is others centered?
-Let me point you back to the words I quoted in Philippians; “obedient to the point of death” that isn’t yet just talking about the cross.
-Its talking about the “death of self, that selfish nature we are all born with.
-The death that began for our Lord at the garden of Gethsemane when His Father permitted Him to be crush in anguish, but He won the victory when He responded “not my will be done.”
-Jesus had a choice and so do we every day.
+So, what is the problem with living a life that is others-centered?
+Let me point you back to the words I quoted in Philippians; “obedient to the point of death.”
+That isn’t just talking about the cross.
+It’s talking about the “death of self”, that selfish nature we are all born with.
+The death that began for our Lord at the garden of Gethsemane when His Father permitted Him to be crushed in anguish, but He won the victory when He responded, “Not my will be done.”
+Jesus had a choice, and so do we every day.

 Rom 12:1-2 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.

-I don’t know what you are going through right now but I guarantee you it requires some type of death to your will.
-What I am describing is not easy if not all Christians would be mature.
+I don’t know what you are going through right now, but I guarantee you it requires some type of death to your will.
+What I am describing is not easy; if it were, all Christians would be mature.
 In the 21st century most have plateaued and have stopped growing at the last place the chose to say no to the voice of God.
 Never have the lines been so blurred between the world and that which calls itself the church today.
-I have news for you, in the church, the mainstream is not the God stream.
-If numbers excite you be assured, you will be on wrong side every time.
+I have news for you, in the church the mainstream is not the God stream.
+If numbers excite you, be assured, you will be on wrong side every time.

 How is what you believe working for you?
-Be honest; how high is your stress? how much anxiety do you have? how is your weight? are you a person of peace?
+Be honest.
+How high is your stress?
+How much anxiety do you have?
+How is your weight?
+Are you a person of peace?
 Don’t tell me how much you love God!
-How well do you get along with others and how quickly do you submit to the Lords will when it goes against your own personal desires and wants?
-Finally, and honestly what does the dead to self meter read?
-That will give you a true read as to if you are others centered.
+How well do you get along with others, and how quickly do you submit to the Lord’s will when it goes against your own personal desires and wants?
+Finally and honestly, what does the dead-to-self meter read?
+That will give you a true read if you are others-centered.